MahmoudAlaa22/E-Commerce-Readme-file-/README.md

 ## ✨ Features
 ✔ Beautiful UI.\
-✔ User Authenticatin "SignUp, SignIn" with auto-logoIn and other related services\
+✔ User Authentication "SignUp, SignIn" with auto-logoIn and other related services\
 ✔ Light & Dark mode.\
-✔ User Authenticatin "SignUp, SignIn" with auto-logoIn and other related services.\
 ✔ The app also supports Arabic and English 🌐\
 ✔ The design is suitable for all screen sizes👌✨.\
 ✔ Add to cart and checkout.\